What’s the Difference Between Stabilized and Unstabilized Chlorine?

 Stabilized chlorine is helpful for outdoor pools that get direct exposure to sunlight.
 Due to the sun’s ultraviolet rays, unstabilized chlorine will break down after a long enough exposure.
 Sunlight exposure will lead to a less chlorinated pool, which means a less disinfected pool.
 Stabilized chlorine fixes that problem.
 The cyanuric acid added to the chlorine creates a compound not affected by the sun’s rays, thus not allowing the chlorine to escape the swimming pool.

-What is Unstabilized Chlorine?
+What Is Unstabilized Chlorine?

 In The Swim Calcium Hypochlorite Chlorine Granular Pool Shock